-Though our daughter did sleep on her own until she was about 7 months old, a bout of sickness during cold and flu season had me worried.
-I decided it would be okay if she shared our bed for a night or two.
-Only while we battled whatever crud had landed in our home.
+Though our daughter did sleep independently until she was about 7 months old, a bout of sickness during cold and flu season had me worried.
+I decided it would be okay if she shared our bed for a night or two until she felt better.
 Needless to say, those nights turned into weeks and months.
 We enjoyed those extra snuggles.
 And, in retrospect, I am so glad we did co-sleep for a few months.
 However, we lost a significant amount of sleep due to comfort nursing and random wake-ups triggered by her being in our bed.

 Stop Night Nursing (If You’re Ready)

 This was honestly the hardest part of them all for me.
 Although we still supplemented with formula, I was proud to be breastfeeding beyond my goal of 1 year.
 It was such a tender, memorable time for my daughter and me to enjoy together.
 It was part of our nightly ritual.
 But I realized she was associating comfort with nursing and not actually eating much.
 I had to make the difficult decision to cease night nursing.

 I was WAY more emotionally torn than I expected to be.
 But I realized it would need to happen if we wished to stop co-sleeping.
 I offered breastmilk more throughout the day but did not offer it in the evening at all.
 She began to lose interest in it during the day.
 And when she would sign for it at night, I signed back, “all gone.”
 I made sure she understood milk from mom was off the table.
 Since I like to think I’m raising a reasonable kid, it did not take her long to catch on.
 Instead of night nursing, I offered her warm cow’s milk to ensure she wasn’t going to bed hungry.
 This now became part of her new routine.

 Establish a New Routine